 myinfo message, not defined in

 So, for those that do, I'll use that, and those that don't, I'll use a

 pre-defined list that's somewhat guessed based on what a few servers seem

 Why is all of this necessary just to parse a

 Why wasn't this functionality implemented in a consistent way?
 Why is the

-inconsistent behaviour not adequately documented anywhere I can find?
+inconsistent behavior not adequately documented anywhere I can find?
 How

 did such a broken protocol ever become so popular?
 If you know the answers

 to any of these questions, feel free to drop me

 a line and share.